 So why in the world would it tell Google to give away billions of dollars?

 Before I explain, let me back up for a minute…

-Let me tell you what smart speakers are.
-Then I’ll reveal why Morgan Stanley would recommend that Google give away $3 billion of them.
+Let me tell you what “smart” speakers are.
+Then I’ll reveal why Morgan Stanley would advise Google to give away $3 billion of them.

-A smart speaker is a device that can “listen” to you and interpret your voice commands.
+A smart speaker is a device that can listen to your voice and interpret your commands.

-For example, instead of typing out a grocery list, teeing up a song on Spotify, or fumbling for a light switch, you could tell your smart speaker to do the following — and it will take care of your requests instantly:
+For example, instead of typing out a grocery list, cuing up a song on Spotify, or fumbling for a light switch, you could tell your smart speaker to do it — and it will take care of your requests instantly:

 “Buy some laundry detergent, toothpaste, and a box of Triscuits.”